 Once the pan is smoking hot, add the mackerel to the frying pan, skin-side down.
 Turn the heat down to medium-high.
 As the fillets curl up away from the heat, gently apply pressure to the fillet to ensure that the fish stays flat and all of the skin comes into contact with the pan

-Cook for 2–4 minutes, depending on the thickness of the fillet.
-Once the skin is crisp and golden, turn the fillet over and remove the pan from the heat.
-Leave the mackerel in the pan to cook through in the residual heat, then serve up immediately
+Cook for 3–4 minutes, depending on the thickness of the fillet.
+Once the skin is crisp and golden, turn the fillet over and cook for 1-2 mins more.
+Serve up immediately

 Get in touch